siyuanchen2020/PhD-study/Supervisioin Meeting.md

 * Incentivization and Tokenization: Blockchain-based systems can introduce incentive mechanisms through tokenization.
 By incentivizing equipment owners, manufacturers, and maintenance providers to contribute data or participate in the maintenance process, blockchain-based platforms can promote data sharing, collaboration, and continuous improvement in predictive maintenance practices.

+Previous Study:

-Previous Study:"Energy Saving by Blockchaining Maintenance", published on January 2019.
+* "Energy Saving by Blockchaining Maintenance", published on January 2019.
 It compares "Conventional  maintenance  strategy  versus  blockchain  based maintenance."

+* "Machine-as-a-Service: Blockchain-based management and maintenance of industrial appliances", published on August 2022.

 **3.Research Question: